gemini-cli-extensions/dataplex/README.md

 * **Natural Language Management:** Stop wrestling with complex commands.
 Explore schemas and query data by describing what you want in plain English.
 * **Seamless Workflow:** As a Google-developed extension, it integrates seamlessly into the Gemini CLI environment.
 No need to constantly switch contexts for common database tasks.
 * **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.

-> [!NOTE]
-> This extension is currently in beta, and may see breaking changes until the first stable release (v1.0).

 ## Prerequisites